By Diego Fernando Moreno

 D) A hand-held basket.

-5) What information on a product tells you how fresh it is?
+5) What information on a product tells

 A) The color of the wrapping.